Accommodation at the University of Hong Kong: Residential colleges

 The four residential colleges, Shun Hing College, Chi Sun College, Lap-Chee College and New College, located in the Jockey Club Student Village III were founded in September and October 2012.
 They provide a total of 1800 beds for students of whom 67% are non-local students.
 Traditional functions of halls such as high table dinner are kept in these colleges.

 Shun Hing College

 Founded in 2012 as Residential Colleges Block A. Named in recognition of Shun Hing Education and Charity Fund.

 Chi Sun College

 Founded in 2012 as Residential Colleges Block B. Named in recognition of the donation from Mr Suen Chi Sun's family through the Simatelex Charitable Foundation.

 Lap-Chee College

 Founded in 2012 as Residential Colleges Block C. Named after former Vice-Chancellor, Professor Lap-Chee Tsui.

 New College

 Founded in 2012 as Residential Colleges Block D. Named in recognition of The Tung Foundation.

+Jockey Club Student Village IV

+Jockey Club Student Village IV, located in Wong Chuk Hang, is the fourth cluster of residential complexes in the University named after The Hong Kong Jockey Club in recognition of a donation from the Club’s Charities Trust.
+The four residential colleges in the Village, distributed in two 17-floor towers, provide a total of 1,238 hostel places for students.
+Traditional functions of halls such as high table dinner are kept in these colleges.